Leveraging Technology To Overcome Addiction

 The program structure

 This program is structured to guide you through a process which will change the way you make decisions for your life.
 Although the program is scheduled out over a three month time period.
 You are encouraged to move through the program at your own pace.
 There are over 150 lessons plus more than 50 videos for your learning enhancement.
+All of our clients will be given a FREE daily reading App from the Google play store.
+The App was designed by the VANQUISHED program so that members could have their daily reading on hand.
 There is a one time charge of $179.95 which give you unlimited access to the program and email consultation.
 Also included is a INTEGRITY & SERENITY bracelet which serves as a reminder of the challenges and rewards you are fighting for.
 You will have access to a peer to peer 24-7 system.
 The program has three training modules.
 Each module consist of four principles.
 Each of the twelve principles are focus on changing how you process information and how you use that information.

 The program is presented trough text, video and audio presentation.
 A regular spiritual practice of daily reading and meditation offers consistent daily spiritual support and over time supports the anchoring of spiritual values into all aspects of life.